 - Such clipper circuits that comprise of the diodes are used as the voltage limiter in different engineering projects and instruments.

 - As we are familiar with the working of the diode as rectifier it operates when its positive end is linked with the positive terminal of the battery and negative terminal with negative of battery but in case of opposite polarity it does not operates.

 - The working of the diode clipper circuits is also similar to the rectification by the diode.

 - Now we discuss the different circuits for the practical observation of the diode clipper circuits.

 Positive Diode Clipping Circuit

-- In given below diagram you can see the circuit one diode is connected resistance and input supply in forwarding biasing condition.
+- In the given below diagram, you can see that circuit one diode is connected to resistance and input supply in forwarding biasing conditions.